 Healthy GALT function generally inhibits allergic responses and decreases food sensitivity — but this is complicated and often relies on the status of the intestinal flora and other factors.
 Suffice it to say that the healthier your gut-associated lymph tissue, the less sensitive you are likely to be to food-borne bacteria and chemicals.

-Constipation, diarrhea, and other GI issues compromise the lymphatic system’s ability to do its job.
+GI issues compromise the lymphatic system’s ability to do its job.
 If the digestive tract is suboptimal due to food sensitivities, parasites or stress, the flow of lymph and chyle will also be diminished.
-This can cause nausea and toxicity, exacerbating the original GI concerns.
+This can cause nausea and toxicity, exacerbating any GI concerns like diarrhea or constipation.
 It may also play a part in the appearance of cellulite.

 The Lymphatic System and Cellulite